robin-raymond/zax.io/flow-control.md

 #### `while` initialization statements and condition

 A `while` statement will repeat over a code block `while` a condition is `true`.
-A `while` statement can contain initialization statements with a condition followed by a repeated code block which must be separated by a sub-statement separator (`;;`).
-If a value is declared, the declared value's scope only exists within the context of the `while` control flows.
+A `while` statement can contain initialization statements with a condition followed by a repeatable code block which must be separated by a sub-statement separator (`;;`) except for the repeatable code block.
+If a value is declared in an initialization statement then that value's scope only exists within the context of a `while` control flow.

 ````zax
 print final : ()(...) = {